regnarg/bc/text/changedet.md

     {Same as above.}

-\noindent
 We should also clarify that the term *inode* is actually a little overloaded.
 It can mean at least three related but distinct things:

-  * A purely logical conept that helps us to talk about filesystem structure and behaviour.
+  * A purely logical concept that helps us to talk about filesystem structure and behaviour.
-  * A kernel in-memory structure (`struct inode`) that identifies a file object and holds its metadata.
+  * A kernel in-memory structure (`struct inode`) that identifies a filesystem object and holds its metadata.
 These structures are kept in memory as a part of the *inode cache* to speed up file access.
-  * An filesystem-specific on-disk structure used to hold file object metadata and usually also information about the location of the file's data blocks on the disk.
+  * An filesystem-specific on-disk data structure used to hold file object metadata and usually also information about the location of the file's data blocks on the disk.
 However, some filesystems do not internally have any concept of inodes, especially non-Unix filesystem like FAT.